rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-dotnet.md

 Open two terminals.

-Run the consumer first so that the topology (primarily the queue) is in place:
+You can run the clients in any order, as both declares the queue.
+We will run the consumer first so you can see it waiting for and then receiving the message:

 <pre class="lang-powershell">
 cd Receive